 to St. Petersburg.

 Helsinki Tour with Seurasaari Island & Open-Air Museum

 24 person max | 5hrs. with guide and driver | Coffee and pastry | Moderate

-Experience by vehicle a panoramic glimpse of Helsinki, “the White City of the North.”
+Experience a panoramic glimpse of Helsinki, “the White City of the North”, by vehicle.
 As part of this tour, you get a glimpse of the most important cultural and social highlights of the city, including City Hall, Parliament House, Finlandia Hall, Uspenski Cathedral, and many more.
-A highlight of this tour is the visit to the Seurasaari Open Air museum, located on the beautiful island just a few kilometers from Helsinki.
+A highlight of this tour is the visit to the Seurasaari Open-Air Museum, located on the beautiful island just a few kilometers from Helsinki.
 A coffee break is included in this tour.

 Tour runs with any number of people signed up (for most, but not all, cruise ships).